lupin72/piergorelli.com/src/content/blog/hello-world.md

 ---
 title: 'Hello World'
 pubDate: 2024-12-01
-description: 'This is the first post of my new Astro blog.'
+description: 'Discover my journey from 25 years of creativity and code to my new personal site: a space to share, experiment, and inspire with passion and consistency.'
 author: 'Pier Gorelli'
 cover: "./images/hello-world.jpg"
 alt: 'Hello World'